magicDGS/ReadTools/README.md

 ### Installation from source

-To install this software you need [Maven](https://maven.apache.org/) installed in your computer.
 Master branch is guarantee to compile successfully and containing the later changes.
 To install the later release with the updated changes, you should run the following commands:

 ```

 git clone https://github.com/magicDGS/ReadTools.git
 cd ReadTools
-mvn install
+./gradlew shadowJar

 ```

-The executable jar file will appear under the dist folder with the name _ReadTools.jar_.
+The executable jar file will appear under the __build/libs/__ folder with the name _ReadTools.jar_.
 It could be copied to a different folder and the rest of the folder could be removed.

 ---